 Ermou str leads to Monastiraki square.
 Welcome to a completely different world and atmosphere.
 The place that ancient Athens meets modern and walk together.
 Favourite to both visitors and Athenians.
 At the shadow of Acropolis Hill, Monastiraki has a lot to offer.
 Get in Pandrossou street and seek for folk-art items, jewellery inspired from antiquity, Greek furs, leather goods, Authentic copies of Greek sculptures, ceramics and woven rugs.
 Tired walking?
 Right next to you are some of most well-known tavern and grills serving the famous Greek souvlaki.
 Continue strolling at Adrianou street, walking side by side with Athens Ancient Market (Archaia Agora).
 Enjoy your coffee or a beer, or a glass of wine under the sun, favoured by a magnificent view to Acropolis, Stoa Attalus, Ancient Temple of Hephaestus.
 Don’t walk away though before paying a visit at “Yousouroum” the flea market at Avissinnias square.
 Antique mirrors and furniture, old books, vinyl records, bric-a-brac.
 Every Sunday a colourful open bazaar sets attracting lovers of old Athens spirit.
-You will see them enjoying a glass ouzo or wine with Greek “meze”(means appetizer and the places are called “mezedopoleia”, see more to TASTE) .
+You will see them enjoying a glass ouzo or wine with Greek “meze”(means appetizer and the places are called “mezedopoleia”) .

 Pandrossou Street Market